 The sugar should not be visible, but you should be able to feel the grain when you touch it with your fingers.

-Beating the ingredients well help to make a lighter airy cake, as it helps to trap some air pockets in the batter.
+Beating the ingredients well helps to make a light airy cake, as it helps to trap some air pockets in the batter.
 Over-beating would make a denser cake.

-While beating the batter, cut-and- fold technique works the best.
+While beating the batter, the cut-and-fold technique works the best.
 That means when you tip in the dry ingredients, use a spatula to fold it in the egg-butter mixture in a semi-circle, then make a cutting movement.

 Repeat the process a couple of times until all the dry ingredients are blended well.

 Many prefer skipping this step altogether, but sifting helps to air the floor and makes sure that all dry ingredients are mixed well.